Overview

 Submit to Database

-Submit to Database means submitting data to the database, which is similar to data entry.
-However, the data entry action is only executed after the event is triggered, as shown in the following figure.
+The Submit to Database event refers to submitting data to the database.
+This response method is similar to data entry submission, except that the submission is executed only after the event is triggered, as shown in the following figure.

-The Submit to Database event allows you to bind multiple submit to database rules, which is similar to supporting multiple submissions in data entry.
-For details about setting submission rules, see Built-in SQL Submission.
+The Submit to Database event allows you to add multiple submission conditions, similar to how multiple submission conditions are set in Data Entry Attribute.
+For details, see Built-in SQL Submission.

-Compared to data entry submission, Submit to Database has the additional function of Set Callback Function.
-Set Callback Function provides an entrance for you to set some interactive behaviors after successful or failed submission.
+Compared to data entry submission, the Submit to Database event includes the additional function of Set Callback Function.
+Set Callback Function provides an entry point for defining interactions after a submission, whether successful or failed.
+For details, see Customizing Prompts in the Callback Function by JS.

 Send Email

-When the event is triggered, an email is sent, and you can configure the email recipient, email content, and other information, as shown in the following figure.
+When the event is triggered, an email is sent.
+After selecting Send Email as the response method, you can configure the email recipient, content, and other information as needed, as shown in the following figure.

 Export Event

-When the event is triggered, a pop-up box displays a hyperlink template and text remark, which is only applicable to mobile terminals.
-You can configure the template and text remark displayed in the pop-up box here, as shown in the following figure.
+When the event is triggered, a hyperlinked template or text annotations are displayed in a pop-up box.
+The response method can only be used on mobile terminals.
+You can configure the template and text annotations displayed in the pop-up box here, as shown in the following figure.

 For details, see [General] Mobile Pop-Up.